xReniar/OCR-Dataset-Generator/README.md

 After selecting the datasets and the task it's possible to start generating the training data by running `main.py`.
 The arguments that need to be passed are mutually exclusive and they are:
 - `--generate`: starts the pipeline and stores the training data inside `./output/{test-name}`
-- `--draw`: for each dataset folder inside `./data`, a draw folder will be created, containing two subfolders: `train` and `test`.
+- `--draw`: for each dataset folder inside `./data`, a folder named `draw` containing `train` and `test` folders will be created.
 These subfolders will store all images with the bounding boxes drawn.

 ```shell
 # examples